bambooww/iot-tree/doc/quick/quick_know_tree.md

-This part is a key part for understanding the whole IOT tree server.
+This is a key part for understanding the whole IOT tree server.
 The project established by IOT tree server is, in a sense, a tree (an inverted tree or tree root structure).
 At the top of the tree is the project, followed by the channel (the channel can be associated with the device driver and access connector), and below the channel is the device or taggroup.

 <img src="../img/tree1.png"/>

 ## 1 Tree hierarchy and internal data